 - Does marijuana show up in urine tests?

 - Does alcohol show up in urine tests?

-- Does kidney cancer show up on urine test?
+- Does tobacco show up in blood test?

 - Does weed show up in urine tests?